 The month field is either an integer from

-an alphabetical character vector with at least three characters.
+12 or an alphabetical character vector with at least three

 The year field is a nonnegative integer.
 If only two numbers are specified, then the year is assumed to lie within the 100-year period centered on the current year.
 If the year is omitted, the current year is the default.